1922 British Mount Everest expedition: Summit attempts

-First: Without oxygen
+First: without oxygen

-This first attempt was made by Mallory, Somervell, Norton and Morshead without oxygen, and was supported by nine porters.
-They started 19 May from Camp III.
-They climbed at 8:45 a.m. to the North Col. The day was nice and sunny according to Mallory.
-Around 1 p.m. they erected the tents.
-The following day the climbers intended to carry only the minimum stuff: two of the smallest tents, two double sleeping bags, food for 36 hours, a gas cooking system and two thermos bottles for drinks.
-The porters were with three persons per tent and they were in good health at this point in time.
+This first attempt was made by Mallory, Somervell, Norton and Morshead without oxygen, and supported by nine porters.
+They started on 19 May from Camp III.
+They climbed at 8:45 a.m. to the North Col. According to Mallory, the day was nice and sunny.
+Around 1 p.m. they erected tents.
+The following day, the climbers intended to carry only the bare minimum: two of the smallest tents, two double sleeping bags, food for 36 hours, a gas cooking system and two thermos bottles for drinks.
+The porters were three persons per tent and they were in good health at this point in time.

 The following day, 20 May, Mallory was awake around 5:30 a.m. and inspired the group to start the day.
 The porters had slept badly the night before, as the tents provided inadequate air flow and let little oxygen into them.
 Only five of them intended to go up higher on the mountain.
-As there were also problems in preparing the food they started the further climb around 7 a.m.
+As there were also problems in preparing the food, they started the further climb around 7 a.m.
 However, the weather worsened and the temperature fell dramatically.
 Above the North Col they climbed on unknown territory.
 Never before had any mountaineer climbed on the summit slopes of such a mountain.
 The porters had no warm clothing and shivered excessively.
 As the effort required to cut steps into the icy slopes was severe because of the hard ice surface they dropped their plan to erect a camp at 7925 m.
-They only went to 7620 m (which is common also for today) and erected a small camp which was named Camp V. Somervell and Morshead could erect their tent quite upright but Mallory and Norton had to use an uncomfortable slope some 50 meters away.
+They only went to 7620 m (which is common also for today) and erected a small camp which was named Camp V. Somervell and Morshead could erect their tent quite upright but Mallory and Norton had to use an uncomfortable slope some 50 metres away.
 The porters were sent down the mountain.